 Whistler Kids is not restricted to the beginner slopes and main building.
 There are also two adventure play parks – Treefort and the Magic Castle – that need to be maintained and supervised.
 The role of the Outdoor Ranger is to keep all of the Whistler Kids areas safe, animated and fun.

 You’ll start work early in the morning, setting up the equipment on the nursery slopes and clearing snow in the parks.
 This role combines manual labour, working outdoors all day and supervising children.
 To be a candidate for this role, you need to have previous experience working with children, be at least an intermediate skier/boarder (you need to transfer equipment between locations), have a keen sense of safety and have previous outdoor/manual work experience.

 When you’re dealing with children aged 3-11, they are not going to all be happy all of the time.
 The Den Master is someone who can help the instructors look after children who are upset, need the loo or do not want to ski – generally it is the 3-5 year olds who struggle the most with the cold temperatures associated with learning to ski.
 These children need to be able to come inside, warm up and cheer up so that they will head back out onto the mountain with the instructor.
 This is where the Den Master needs to come in with games, smiles and laughter!

 This is not a full time ‘day care’ role.
 The parents have paid for their kids to ski so that is what they need to be doing.
-When all the children are happy, you can get involved in other support roles – helping out in the kitchen or picking children up when they fall over on the nursery slopes.
+When all the children are happy, you can get involved in other support roles – helping out in the kitchen or assisting instructors by picking children up when they fall over on the beginner slopes.